adean1998/mapping-met-museum/index.md

 # Project & Findings

-Mapping the Met's "Highlights"
+Mapping the Met's "Highlights" brought several trends and issues to light.

+- **Over 1,000 “Highlights” lack country/culture information.**
-2,765 Objects in API listed as “Highlights,” only 895 had country information Over 1,000 “Highlights” lack country/culture information Some countries have no objects in the “Highlights” section at all 31 countries represented in MCRW department
+2,765 Objects in API listed as “Highlights,” only 895 had country information

+- **Some countries have no objects in the “Highlights” section at all.** This is especially true of countries in Central Asia

-The Michael C. Rockefeller Wing encompasses many very different countries/cultures Met’s data can be inconsistent and overly general
+- **The Michael C. Rockefeller Wing encompasses many very different countries/cultures.**
+31 countries across five continents are represented in the department

+- **Met’s data can be inconsistent, incomplete, and overly general**

-Any museum data requires careful review, ideally by field experts
+- **Any museum data requires careful review, ideally by field experts**

 # Further Uses / Future Directions